|British Sky Tours||

 Courseulles-sur-Mer along Juno Beach where the Canadians landed despite stiff resistance.

 The largest aircraft that we deploy on sky tours is the King Air operated by Synergy Aviation.
-She is larger and faster than a Chieftain and will take seven people plus sky guide with great comfort.
-Because she is a much faster aircraft the Channel crossing takes less time and that allows longer over the landing grounds and famous sites - such as Omaha Beach and the Pointe du Hoc.
-The photos above and below give an idea of the superb vision for following your sky guide's commentary while taking snapshots.
+She is faster than most light aircraft and will take seven people plus sky guide with great comfort.
+Because the Channel crossing is quick that allows longer over the landing grounds and famous sites - such as Omaha Beach and the Pointe du Hoc.
+The photos above and below give an idea of the superb vision for following your sky guide's commentary while taking your snapshots.

 Synergy's King Air has very comfortable seats.
 Tall people feel very much at home.
-Flying with the King Air raises cost of the day to £ 5750 but that includes everything door-to-door for seven people.
-This cost falls to £ 5550 should you not opt for pick-up by our chauffeur and make your own way to Fairoaks Airfield.
+Flying with the King Air makes the cost of your remarkable day £ 6500 but that includes everything door-to-door for seven people.
+This cost falls to £ 6250 should you not opt for pick-up by our chauffeur and make your own way to Fairoaks Airfield.
+Many top London hotels have their own limousine services.

 We do not charge your meals and museum tickets as extras, which makes quite a difference when seven people are taking a tour.
-Those who copy our tours charge all these as extras at about £ 40 per person.
-With seven people touring that's another £ 300 on top of the quoted price.
+With seven people touring that's worth hundreds on top of the quoted price.
+We always include lunch.
+Whoever heard of going to France and skipping lunch?
+After all, the French invented lunch.
 Not to mention that our French colleague, Vanessa, is a National Guide with two university degrees and an expert on D Day who grew up just inland of Juno and Gold Beaches.
 She's also worked at the Arromanches and Caen Museums.

 Vanessa brings the French dimension to your tour.
 She's extremely knowledgeable about D day and Normandy.
-She knows where to lunch and where to buy the finest cheeses and calvados!
+She knows not only where to lunch but where to buy the finest cheeses and calvados!
 She's also a very capable and safe driver.
-She studied English at university.
+She studied English at university with part of the course in Ireland.
 So no language problems and two guides for the price of one - because your sky guide stays with you all day - although Adrian regards Vanessa as an impressive expert on D Day and Normandy, including Mont Saint Michel, Caen, Honfleur, the cheese countryside and many other charming places.

 We can land you in Normandy after your air tour and Vanessa will guide and drive you to a hotel at a local resort - such as Mont Saint Michel - but this does involve the cost of our aircraft returning to base in England.